 In addition, USCIS estimates that respondents will incur an estimated cost of $3.75 average postage cost to each respondent to submit the completed package to USCIS.
 Postage to mail completed package (73,807 x $3.75 average postage) = $276,776.

 This information collection may impose some additional out-of-pocket costs on respondents in addition to the time burden for the form’s preparation.
-Many respondents may incur expenses to obtain, medical, military, education, or religious records.
+Many respondents may incur expenses to obtain medical, military, education, or religious records.
 For form preparation, legal services, translators, and document search and generation, USCIS estimates the average cost of this information collection may vary widely, from as little as $20 to $1000 per respondent.
 USCIS estimates that the average cost for these activities is $490 and that an average of 25% of the total respondent population may incur this cost [18,452 (73,807 respondents x 25% anticipated respondents requiring services) x $490 average cost per respondent].
 The total cost to respondents for these services would be approximately $9,041,480.

 As a result, the estimated total cost to respondents is approximately $9,318,256 [$276,776 + $9,041,480].
 The estimated cost per respondent is $9,318,256 / 73,807 = $126.25.